 The first drill is not really a drill but just how we warm up.
 My goal for each practice is to have every kid catch and throw the ball 30-40 times each.
 We accomplish the bulk of this through our two-line passing warm.

 Two Line Passing Warm Up

-For this warm up, the kids just pair up and start out somewhat short distance apart.
+For this warm-up, the kids pair up and start out at a somewhat short distance apart.
 A good rule of thumb is to base the distance on your team’s age.
 5-6 year olds should start about 5 yards apart.
 10 year olds and older should begin about 10 yards apart.
 After a few minutes have one side take a few steps back.
 Repeat this one more tie after a few more minutes.

 Generally, we do this between 5 – 10 minutes to start practice.
 If you break this down, a kid should be able to throw the ball and then receive the ball back in about 10 seconds (6 passes/catches per minute | 5 minutes = 30 passes/catches).
 10 minutes into practice and I’ve already met one of my goals.

 Drills for offense include handoffs, passing, catching, route running, and agility moves (spin, cut back, juke, etc…).For many drills, I use cones.
 I will often plan ahead and lay out the cones for some drills while they are doing the warm-up above or during a water break.

 Handoffs are critical with younger kids – not only the speed of the handoff but also just performing a clean handoff without dropping the ball.
 If coaching a team of new flag football players, you can count on a few fumbles per game early in the season.
 The tough thing about fumbles is that if you coach like I do, every kid will get the opportunity to run the ball at least once per game.
 With a few fumbles, this reduces the number of chances to get everyone the ball.

 Split Backfield Handoff Drill